Motivic multiplicativity of complete intersections: Applications

 \section{Applications}

-In this section, we provides several applications of the main results in the previous sections.
+In this section, we present several applications of the main results established in the preceding sections. \begin{proposition} Let $X$ be a smooth Fano or Calabi-Yau hypersurface of dimension $n$ in a smooth weighted projective space.
+Then $X$ satisfies the sharp modified diagonal property, that is, $\Gamma^{k}(X, o_X)=0$ in $\mathrm{CH}_n(X^k)$ for every integer $k>n$. \end{proposition} \begin{proof} This follows immediately from Proposition \ref{prop2.33} and Theorem \ref{thm4.11}. \end{proof}

 \begin{proposition} Let $X$ be a smooth Fano or Calabi-Yau hypersurface of dimension $n$ in a smooth weighted projective space.
-Then $X$ satisfies the sharp modified diagonal property, that is, the modified diagonal class $\Gamma^{k}(X, o_X)$ vanishes in $\text{CH}_n(X^k)$ for any integer $k>n$. \end{proposition} \begin{proof} This is an immediate consequence of Proposition \ref{prop2.33} and Theorem \ref{thm4.11}. \end{proof}

-\begin{proposition} Let $X$ be a smooth Fano or Calabi-Yau hypersurface of dimension $n$ in a smooth weighted projective space.
-Denote by $b_{n}^{\text{tr}}(X)$ the dimension of the transcendental part of $H^n(X,\mathbb{Q})$.
-Then for each positive integer $k\leq 2b_{n}^{\text{tr}}(X)+1$, the restricted cycle class map
+Let $b_{n}^{\text{tr}}(X)$ denote the dimension of the transcendental part of $H^n(X,\mathbb{Q})$.
+Then, for every positive integer $k\leq 2b_{n}^{\text{tr}}(X)+1$, the restricted cycle class map

 is injective.
-Furthermore, this holds for any integer $k\geq 1$ if and only if the Chow motive of $X$ is finite-dimensional. \end{proposition} \begin{proof} The first part follows from Theorem \ref{thm4.11}.
-The argument of the second part is essentially similar to that of Proposition 4.5 in \cite{FLV21}. \end{proof}
+Moreover, this map is injective for every integer $k\geq 1$ if and only if the Chow motive of $X$ is finite-dimensional. \end{proposition} \begin{proof} The first assertion follows from Theorem \ref{thm4.11}.
+The proof of the second assertion is essentially the same as that of Proposition 4.5 in \cite{FLV21}. \end{proof}